Grimmys/rpg_tactical_fantasy_game/data/language_instuctions.md

 # Changes and Explanations
 1. Created `src/gui/language.py` to handle language-related matters. `language.py` will import the corresponding `text.py` according to the language in `saves/options.xml`.
 2. Moved all static strings involving output in all files to variables in `text.py`, with variable names composed of uppercase letters and underscores of English content of strings.
-If the last character of a variable name is an underscore, it means that there is a quotation mark at the end of the string.
+If the last character of a variable name is an underscore, it means that there is a colon at the end of the string.
 3. Moved all contents involving variables and output in all files to be processed as functions in `text.py`.
 4. Corresponded all contents involving class names and output in all files with dictionaries in `text.py`.
 (The original processing method is temporarily retained for English)
 5. Changed the method of reading `<info>` or `<talk>` tags from xml files under the `data` folder.
 Added `<language_name>` tag.
 (But still retained the original processing method because translation work has not been completed)